 at FHSU, (b) Tiger Tots Nurtury Center on the campus of FHSU, (c) Head Start classrooms located within various schools in Hays, USD #489,

-(d) Holy Family Elementary School, and (e) Hays Medical Center.
+(d) Holy Family Elementary School, and (e) Good Samaritan Society of Hays.

 Classes have both traditional and hands-on learning experiences.
 The picture on the left is an example of a hands-learning experience